 A hundred million pens.
 Every day.
 Man, what kind of a pile would that make?
 I’m pretty sure my back yard couldn’t house it.
 Every day!

-Back to Seltzer: If you check out their About Us page, you’ll see that they’re all about the environment, down to stationery paper printed only with veggie inks.
+Back to Seltzer: If you check out their Our Story page, you’ll see that they’re all about the environment, down to stationery paper printed only with veggie inks.
 Well, they should put their money where their 800-square-foot Brooklyn Pencil Factory mouth is, and start carrying some fountain pens.

 Because, after all, fountain pens — and their users — got it all over the Seltzer Pen user when it comes to saving the earth.
 When was the last time one of your Vacumatics made its way to the landfill?
 Or a Doric?
 A “51”?
 Or even a Targa?
 Ha!